floriankulig/floriankulig/README.md

 _*I like to do hard things to learn new stuff*_
 - 🔭 I’m currently working on a hardware-aware quantisation framework
 - 🌱 I’m currently expanding my knowledge in everything around Deep Learning
-- 💪 Project I'm most proud of: [Neural Navi](https://github.com/floriankulig/neural-navi), a driver assistance system aiming to make driving safer and more economic using multimodal deep learning
+- 💪 Project I'm most proud of (until my next one): [Neural Navi](https://github.com/floriankulig/neural-navi), a driver assistance system aiming to make driving safer and more economic using multimodal deep learning
 - ⚡ Interests: Football ⚽, Finance 📈, Cars 🏎